benmvp/slides/2020/tsconf/react.md

 - TS is now getting in your way and preventing you from being lazy
   * But also saving you because you have to define _exactly_ what's available
   * You can't access properties off the `user` prop unless you define what they are
-- The `Address` interface may be a type defined in a shared place
+- The `Address` interface may also be a type defined in a shared place
   * So if we decide to rename `isPrimary` to `primary` in `Address`
   * We'll get TS errors in the `App` component
 - TS is resilient to refactors